aimran/aimran.github.io/content/pages/research.md

 Astrophysics Center](www.wipac.wisc.edu) (WIPAC).
 I am taking part in the construction  and operation of the High Altitude Water Cherenkov (HAWC) observatory in Mexico as part of a multinational collaboration of scientists.
-At HAWC, I am leading the effort to observe and understand gamma ray emission from active galaxies.
+At HAWC, I am leading the effort to observe and understand flaring gamma ray emission from active galaxies.
 I am also developing software analysis tools to conduct searches for extremely bright but short transient events in the gamma-ray sky observed by HAWC.
 I make extensive use of image analysis, constrained optimization techniques, and Bayesian probability theory for my research.

 Prior to WIPAC, I was a postdoctoral researcher at the [Los Alamos National Laboratory](lanl.gov) (LANL) in New Mexico.
 During my time at LANL, I designed